nihole/ACY/README.md

 cd example1
 ../create_collection.py ../template.j2 all.yml > all.json
 ```
-6. Upload this collection to Postman
+6. Start Postmat and import this collection

 7. Run this collection in Postman